-What’s next for leadership skills and the future of work?
+What’s next for modern leadership skills and the future of work?

 Did you ever wonder why most descriptions of leadership begin with an adjective – authentic, visionary, transformational, or spiritual?
 Dr. Liz shared a recent situation where someone on LinkedIn posted a question to describe leadership in one word…and over 20,000 responses were recorded!
 The diversity of answers amplified the ambiguity of leadership.
 Therefore any discussion of what’s next must start with a universal agreement about what leadership means to individuals and organization.
 She paraphrases Joel Barker’s definition of leadership as one example – someone that you might choose to follow to reach a desired future you may not reach by yourself.